Ingemark/pbxis/README.md

 # Asterisk Call Center Integration Library

-The library connects to an Asterisk server that manages a call center and provides a stream of interesting Asterisk events through an easily accessible API.
+The library connects to an Asterisk server that manages a call center and exposes services that are required to implement an application used by agents serving the phone calls.
+Allows easy integration of Asterisk services into the wider scope, such as a CRM application.

 ## Feature highlights

+* provides a stream of interesting Asterisk events through an easily accessible API;

 * supports both synchronous (blocking) and asynchronous (callback) mode of operation;